Kavaludaari: Plot

-K.S Shyam is a sincere traffic cop, whose real interest lies in handling crime-related cases.
+SI K. S. Shyam is a sincere traffic cop, whose real interest lies in handling crime-related cases.
 One day, he accidentally comes across the skeletal remains of a three-member family, and he decides to pursue his interest despite warning from his senior officer.
 However, his plans hit roadblock when he gets to know that the remains are four-decades old.
 The forensic reports show that there are signs of struggle on the bodies, so it most likely was a murder.
 His encounter with Kumar, a small-time journalist who is equally interested in the case, helps him unfold many mysteries.
 He finds out that the dead family's head is Suresh, the boss of an archaeology department.
 He worked with Sampath to uncover jewels from the Vijayanagara Empire, and was the same day, Sampath was mysteriously killed.

 On the same day, Suresh was found with a bloodstained shirt, so Shyam realized that Suresh killed Sampath.
 The arrival of Mutthanna, a retired cop, who investigated the case decades ago, and actress Madhuri into the plot, makes things complex for Shyam.
-Kumar tells Shyam that Madhuri is related to the case, so Shakthi goes to ask her questions.
+Kumar tells Shyam that Madhuri is related to the case, so Shyam goes to ask her questions.
 But, it proves unsuccessful.
 Mutthanna decides to help Shyam by giving him information from what he investigated.
 He reveals that Suresh actually didn't kill Sampath and that the blood on Suresh's shirt was from a wounded person whom Suresh had saved.
 Who killed Sampath, and how the family died still remains a mystery.
 Madhuri was also killed later.
-When Mutthanna and Shakthi went to investigate her house, they see a picture of Madhuri wearing a necklace from the Vijayanagara Empire excavation.
+When Mutthanna and Shyam went to investigate her house, they see a picture of Madhuri wearing a necklace from the Vijayanagara Empire excavation.

 They see a goon who breaks into the house.
 Shyam and Mutthanna chase after him.
 When they follow the goon, it leads them to a resort.
 In a park near the resort, Mutthanna recognizes a place where the car was originally burnt.
 Inside the resort, a political leader is giving a speech, and Shyam gets a call from Kumar to meet him.
 Kumar tells him that before Madhuri was an actress, she used to be a dancer who danced for gangsters.
 One person had a deep connection with Madhuri, who was Mailur Srinivas Rao, the upcoming CM of Karnataka.
 Meanwhile, Mutthanna discovers that the resort belongs to Mailur.
-Shakthi goes to inspect Mailur's old home to find more evidence.
+Shyam goes to inspect Mailur's old home to find more evidence.
 He finds holy Christian objects hidden in a high shelf.
 This confuses Shyam because Mailur is a Hindu.
 He tells Mutthanna, who goes to Mailur's campaign.
 He notices that Mailur looks like Fernandez, Suresh's old driver.